ktang012/RShell/README.md

 # RShell

 RShell is a simple shell program written by CS100 students.
-It should take in a bash command, or several commands, and execute the command(s) and flag(s), if any, accordingly.
-Basic connectors will be used to link them together.
+It should take in bash commands and execute them accordingly.
+Basic connectors will be used to link commands together.

 ## Basic Usage